syedzaidi-kiwi/jira-developer-ranking/README.md

 ## License

-This project is licensed under the Proprietory License - see the LICENSE file for details.
+This project is proprietary software belonging to KiwiTech LLC.
+All rights reserved.
+See the LICENSE file for full license details